esell/azure-stages/stage1/README.md

 # Stage 1

-Technically stage 1 would be creating everything in the portal but that's boring :).

 This stage 1 is going to focus on how you can take your existing on-prem resources and move them into Azure via [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#template-deployment).
-ARM templates are very powerful and give you the ability to automate resource creation vs using the portal or the CLI.
+ARM templates are very powerful and give you the ability to automate resource creation vs using the portal or the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest).

 One key component is the ability to parameterize the templates which allows you to use a single template but pass in different parameter values.
 An example would be using one